Justin-Bento/portfolio/_content/blog/css-battle.md

 High Score: 726.24 (121 chars)

-Thoughts: This challenge taught me how to use z-index and negative space in CSS.
-The hardest aligning things correctly and playing around with the values to get the exact position.
+This challenge taught me new CSS elements clip-path the round().
+The clip-path saved many characters.

 ### Battle 10